 If you’ve researched water filtration, you may have seen the phrase “reverse osmosis” pop up again and again.
 You may have heard any number of things about it, too.
-Here at King Water, we believe in educating our customers so they can make informed decisions about their purchases.
-So, let’s take a look at reverse osmosis: What it is, what it isn’t and how it stacks up against a King Water Whole-Home Filtration and Conditioning System.
+Here at Freedom Water Systems, we believe in educating our customers so they can make informed decisions about their purchases.
+So, let’s take a look at reverse osmosis: What it is, what it isn’t and how it stacks up against a Freedom Water Systems Whole-Home Filtration and Conditioning System.

 Science Lesson: What Is Reverse Osmosis?